ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step10.md

 * change the title to "user preferences"
 * change the icon button to use the "close" icon
-* change the method that it calls to "dismiss()" and create a stub method called "dismiss()" in the component's classo
+* change the method that it calls when handling the click event to "dismiss()"
+* create a stub method called "dismiss()" in the component's class

 The footer will be filled in later, so leave it blank.

 Finally, let's override some styles just for the modal component.
-Along with giving the modal a different look on a phone, this will make the modal more obvious when run on the web or on a tablet.
+Along with giving the modal a different look on a phone, this will also make the modal more obvious when run on the web or on a tablet.

 ```scss
 user-preferences {